 Assessment

 Students are assessed formatively throughout the taught modules of the programme using a variety of techniques and interrelated strategies including evidence of regular reflection, demonstration of active participation in the programme will also be required.
-There may also a requirement for the students to take part in peer review of other students.
+There may also be a requirement for the students to take part in peer review of other students.

 Fees